remailable/remailable/README.md

 I host a version of this that you can use for free.
 Emails are not kept and do not go to a real mailbox.
 (Email binaries are deleted after 24 hours automatically.)

+If you would like to make a donation to keep this service alive, please feel free to donate [via paypal](https://paypal.me/j6m8).

 ### Setup

 Write a new email to [remailable@getneutrality.org](mailto:remailable@getneutrality.org) with nothing in the body and your [new-device ReMarkable code](https://my.remarkable.com/connect/mobile) in the subject line.